tensorbase/tensorbase.github.io/_posts/2021-06-08-sql_on_riscv_in_rust.md

 Size of output binary for RISC-V is about ~ 61% that of x86.
 Cool!

 Compared to x86, RISC-V has a wonderful code density character.
 This will lead to less i-cache and image memory pressure, and finally favors better performance.
+We like clean works, and RISC-V has a bright future!

 ### Memory bandwidth